gus3inov/openzl-go/README.md

 # Regenerate cgo bindings (if needed)
 go generate ./...
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes
-4. Add tests for new functionality
-5. Run the test suite: `go test ./...`
-6. Commit your changes: `git commit -am 'Add feature'`
-7. Push to the branch: `git push origin feature-name`
-8. Submit a pull request

-## Disclaimers

-- **API Stability**: This project is in early development.
-APIs may change between versions.
-- **Platform Support**: Currently supports macOS and Linux.
-Windows support is planned.
-- **Performance**: cgo overhead may impact performance for high-frequency operations.
-- **Dependencies**: Requires OpenZL to be built from source (no prebuilt binaries yet).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [Facebook OpenZL](https://github.com/facebook/openzl) - The underlying compression library
-- [Go cgo documentation](https://pkg.go.dev/cmd/cgo) - For cgo implementation guidance

 ## Links